 What type of information do we collect from candidates?

-Depending on the nature of the position and how far in the recruiting process you may advance, we may collect the following information.
+Depending on the nature of the position and how far in the recruiting process you may advance, we may collect (with your consent, where required by applicable laws) the following information.
 Except where otherwise stated, the provision of this information is mandatory if you wish to proceed with the recruitment process:

-- Identifying Information: including, name, contact information (home address, phone number, email address); a résumé or CV (which includes your employment history; qualifications, skills educational history); previous positions with LogicMonitor or another portfolio company of our private equity sponsor (Vista) for which you may have applied and whether you have taken a cognitive test with any other Vista entity (and results); references and notes, interview notes (and any information you provide to us during interview) ; cognitive test or assessment results; and, where applicable to your role and permitted by law, background check results.
+Identifying Information:including, name, contact information (home address, phone number, email address); a résumé or CV (which includes your employment history; qualifications, skills educational history); previous positions with LogicMonitor or another portfolio company of our private equity sponsor (Vista) for which you may have applied and whether you have taken a cognitive test with any other Vista entity (and results); references and notes, interview notes (and any information you provide to us during an interview); cognitive test or assessment results; and, where applicable to your role and permitted by law, background check results.